DBCDK/bibgraph/README.md

 - better line drawing
 - pinnable
 - popup menu
+- embeddable code
+- replace menu with:
+    - pinned position when dragged
+    - unpinned when clicked
+    - generate graph based on pinned elements
 - dynamic update of graph
 - make it work in other than webkit
+- close visualisation on background click
+- better traversal, starting in pinned elements
+    - perhaps deterministic random, with separate bucket of nodes per pinned, and picked random from that
+        - one seed generates seeds for each bucket, and and bucket elements generated one bucket at a time - in order, same element allowed in multible buckets, but only yields one box
+        - probability for low-probability co-loans to avoid getting stuck in local cluster

 # Running: